MahoneyLab/HhsFunctionalRankings/README.md

 ## Package Requirements
 This workflow was built in R/3.5.1

+An interntet connection is required to run this workflow, as it queries Biomart to retrieve information about genes.

 The following is a list of packages required by this workflow.
 Please install these prior to running the workflow

 * e1071